How to Plan for Long-Term Travel and Living Abroad

 can send them if you need them.

 1. Passport.
-It’s always a wise idea to bring multiple copies of your passport with you (stashed in several different locations), and be sure to keep your passport on your person at all times.
+It’s always a wise idea to bring multiple copies of your passport with you (stashed in several different locations or scanned and stored electronically on flash drives for easy access), and be sure to keep your passport on your person at all times.
 For an

-added measure of safety and availability, consider scanning your passport electronically and sending a copy to yourself in a web-based email program (such as Google Mail or Yahoo).
+added measure of safety and availability, consider scanning your passport electronically and sending a copy to yourself in a web-based email program with 2-factor authentication for greater security (such as Google Mail aka Gmail).

-This will ensure you have access to the document in any town that has an Internet café or business center.
+This will ensure you have access to the document in any town that has WiFi centers, an Internet café, or business center.

 2. Credit Card Numbers and Bank Information.
 Make photocopies of all credit cards you will be taking with you and create an electronic or written record of all credit card numbers, expiration dates, name on